-Despret's concern, and Latour's, as we intimated in the beginning of this section, is that post-hoc, polished scientific descriptions of what happens in the metamorphic zone downplay its reliance on the type of movements, relations and mediated exchanges which make possible something like bacteriocentricity.
-Once knowledge is established, through the complex chains of reference that STS researchers have detailed for many years, the rat or the bacteria are discarded (often physically), not part of the story anymore.
-Thus, taking the rodent merely as a laboratory model, researchers are able to avoid a "questioning on the subject of the rat" (Despret 2015, 15), despite their own experience of handling, following, observing and caring for them as organisms-as-environment (Moreira 2022).
-Similarly, framing E. coli solely as a model organism for behavioral or metabolic genetics (Zimmer 2012), devalues the wealth of knowledge researchers built-and methodologically rely upon to build experiments-about the bacterial Umwelt.
+Despret's concern, and Latour's, as we intimated in the beginning of this section, is that post hoc, polished scientific descriptions of what happens in the metamorphic zone downplay its reliance on the type of movements, relationships and mediated exchanges, which make possible something like bacteriocentricity.
+Once knowledge is established, through the complex chains of references that STS researchers have detailed for many years, the rat or the bacteria are discarded (often physically), and are no longer part of the story.
+Thus, taking the rodent merely as a laboratory model, researchers can avoid a "questioning on the subject of the rat" (Despret 2015, 15), despite their own experience of handling, following, observing and caring for them as organisms-as-environment (Moreira 2022).
+Similarly, framing E. coli solely as a model organism for behavioral or metabolic genetics (Zimmer 2012) devalues the wealth of knowledge researchers built-and methodologically rely upon to build experiments-about the bacterial Umwelt.
 How are we to avoid this reduction?
-What do we gain by allowing for more-than-human transformations and exchanges in the making of new ELMs and living technologies.
+What do we gain by allowing for more-than-human transformations and exchanges in the making of new ELMs and living technologies?
 We address these questions in the following section.

-Expanding bacteriocentricity as framework for ELM research
+Expanding Bacteriocentricity as Framework for ELM Research